opensearch-project/opensearch-benchmark-workloads/nested/README.md

 ### Parameters

-This  allows to overwrite the following parameters with Rally 0.8.0+ using `---params`:
+This  allows to overwrite the following parameters with Benchmark 0.8.0+ using `---params`:

 * `bulk_size` (default: 5000)
 * `bulk_indexing_clients` (default: 4): Number of clients that issue bulk indexing requests.